 "I haven't heard from you in about a month and my sense was that you're not the kind of person who just leaves people hanging.
 I'm worried that maybe you've gotten sick or something weird is happening where you work.
 Is everything OK?

 Best used when: You're in the early phases of a long sales cycle and need additional meetings to move the opportunity forward.

 Like this post?
-Get weekly updates in my free newsletter, which often features rewrites of real-life sales messages.
+Get weekly updates in my free weekly newsletter, which often features rewrites of real-life sales messages.